-If a shareholder wishes to present a proposal for consideration for inclusion in the Proxy Statement for the 2009 Annual Meeting of Shareholders scheduled, subject to change, to be held on June 3, 2009, the proposal must be sent by Certified Mail-Return Receipt Requested and must be received at Roper's corporate offices at 6901 Professional Parkway East, Suite 200, Sarasota, Florida 34240, Attn: Secretary, no later than January 9, 2009.
+If a stockholder wishes to present a proposal for consideration for inclusion in the Proxy Statement for the 2013 Annual Meeting of Stockholders, the proposal must be received at Roper's corporate offices at 6901 Professional Parkway East, Suite 200, Sarasota, Florida 34240, Attn: Secretary, no later than December 31, 2012.
 All proposals must conform to the rules and regulations of the SEC.